YashTatkondawar/FogLAMP/docs/KERBEROS.rst

 Introduction
 ============
 FogLAMP implements, through his North plugin PI_server,  Basic and Kerberos authentication, these are especially relevant for the integration with PI Web API using `OMF`_.

-The *requirements.sh* installs the Kerberos client to allow the integration with what in the specific terminology is called KDC.
+The *requirements.sh* script installs the Kerberos client to allow the integration with what in the specific terminology is called KDC.

 North plugin
 ============